pedegie/stats/README.md

 scheduler.close();
 ```
 ### Closing Stats
-When it comes to cleaning resources we can notice there is *abstraction leak*.
+When it comes to cleaning resources we can notice there is an *abstraction leak*.
 As we know Java `Map/Collection` interface
 don't have `close()` method therefore that **Stats** access *Memory Mapped File* we have to clean resources.
 Keep in mind that **Stats** store its data off-heap.
 There  are 4 components which may need to be closed, lets take
 a look on each one.